redwoodjs/redwood/docs/docs/storage.md

 export { saveFiles, storagePrismaExtension }
 ```

-**1. Upload Configuration**
+**1. Storage Configuration**
-This is where you configure the fields that will receive uploads.
-In our case, it's the profile.avatar field.
+This is where you configure the fields that will receive files to store.
+In our case, it's the `profile.avatar` field.

 The shape of the config looks like this: